by Matt Slick

 Usually, being slain in the spirit occurs in a church service after a period of singing and preaching where the congregation is, apparently, brought to a place of emotional fervor.
 The people come forward to receive a special blessing, often for the express purpose of being slain in the spirit.
-The preacher then touches the person who falls backwards, and is caught by attendees or deacons who are there to prevent injury resulting from the fall.
+The preacher then touches the person who falls backward and is caught by attendees or deacons who are there to prevent injury resulting from the fall.

 Undoubtedly there are people who are so emotionally ready for any spiritual experience that they can convince themselves they're being slain in the spirit and they fall down at the first queue given by a preacher.
 This is especially likely in a church service designed to raise the emotional level of the participants.

 Is it real?
 We cannot say either way.
-Certainly there are false occurrences, but it is certainly possible that the Holy Spirit could come upon a person with such force that the person falls down.
+Certainly, there are false occurrences, but it is certainly possible that the Holy Spirit could come upon a person with such force that the person falls down.
 But, biblically, such occurrences of falling down are forward and are accompanied with humble prostration.

 - Gen. 17:3, “And Abram fell on his face, and God talked with him, saying.”

 - Num.
 16:20-22, “Then the LORD spoke to Moses and Aaron, saying, 21 “Separate yourselves from among this congregation, that I may consume them instantly.”
 22 But they fell on their faces, and said, “O God, God of the spirits of all flesh, when one man sins, will you be angry with the entire congregation?”

 - 1 Kings 18:39, “And when all the people saw it, they fell on their faces; and they said, “The LORD, He is God; the LORD, He is God.”